- 1 External

-- 7 Packaging and Dependencies
+- 7 Configuring Dependencies

-- 8 Dependencies and Values
+- 8 Local Dependencies

 - 11 Dependency Operations

-All applications, maybe with the exception of the most trivial, usually depend on other runtime components, such as web servers, caches, databases, etc. Helm supports modularization via a dependency mechanism, which allows to formally specify, manage and deploy dependencies as part of a release.
-A Helm chart may declared dependencies, which are other Helm charts published in external repositories, conveniently packaged by people who presumably know the respective components well.
-The simples possible example is a chart A - the dependent - that declared its reliance on a chart B - the dependency - by specifying chart’s B “coordinates” (name, version and repository URL) as part of its own metadata.
+All applications, maybe with the exception of the most trivial, depend on other runtime components, such as web servers, caches, databases, etc. Helm supports modularization via a dependency mechanism, which allows to formally specify, manage and deploy dependencies as part of a Helm release.
+A Helm chart may declare dependencies, which are other Helm charts published in external repositories, conveniently packaged by people who presumably know the respective components well.
+The simples possible example is a chart A - the dependent - that declared its reliance on a chart B - the dependency - by specifying chart B's “coordinates” (name, version and repository URL) as part of its own metadata.
 The exact way in which the dependencies are declared has evolved across Helm releases.
 For Helm 2 charts, the dependencies are declared in a dedicated requirements.yaml file, while for Helm 3 chart, the dependencies are declared as part of the chart manifest Chart.yaml.
 However, the way the dependencies are processed during installation has remained the same.

 At installation time, Helm becomes aware of the direct dependencies of the chart being installed, insures that those direct dependencies are available and uses them in the installation process.
 In reality, the actual sequence is more complicated, involving an intermediate chart/ subdirectory and a helm dependency update command, but these are operational details, not relevant at this level.
 It is worth noting that unlike Maven, which actively walks the transitive dependency tree, Helm does not.
 This behavior is mitigated by the fact a properly built chart embeds its entire dependency tree, and this is possible and practical just because the chart metadata, and the dependency trees, are small.

 How Helm Dependencies Work